 If you have limited time to edit your document, focus on the mistakes you tend to make.
 Feedback from other people about your writing can help to identify those mistakes, but you may also be aware of your own patterns.
 Keeping a checklist of errors makes it easy to know what to look for and ensures you’re using your time efficiently, versus trying to edit everything quickly.
 Try using tools to help you with your editing process; see Edit the Draft for suggestions.

 6. Be realistic about how much time you’ll need

-As this writing tip demonstrates, there’s much more to writing a document than just typing.
+As this writing tip demonstrates, there’s so much more to writing a document than just typing.
 Be realistic about the time you’ll need to complete all the tasks involved so that you have achievable deadlines.
-For information on the steps involved in writing an essay, please visit How to Write an Undergraduate-Level Essay or How to Write a Graduate-Level Essay for a 12-step process.
+For information on the steps involved in writing an essay, please visit the Four Feathers Writing Guide, How to Write an Undergraduate-Level Essay or How to Write a Graduate-Level Essay for a 12-step process.
 For assistance with assigning deadlines to the steps of writing an essay, please try the Assignment Calculator.